shivammahor2722/internship_e-commerce/README.md

 # 🛒 MERN E-Commerce Website
-# 🛍️ Tredify E-Commerce Platform

 Welcome to the **MERN E-Commerce Website**!
 This project is a feature-rich e-commerce application built using the powerful MERN stack, complete with an intuitive user-facing store and an all-encompassing admin dashboard.
-Welcome to **Tredify**!
+Welcome to **clickShop**!
 This is a modern, original e-commerce platform with a user-friendly store and a comprehensive admin dashboard.
 All branding, design, and content have been customized for uniqueness.

 ## ✨ Features